 What are the most important skills or traits you've found helpful in entrepreneurship?
 Are there any traits you've discovered that make it harder to succeed if you don't keep it in check?

 Dana shared how communication skills are essential to running a successful business.

 "I love talking to people.
 That is something you should enjoy doing…one should love being around people and learning about them.
 I love hearing their stories and working with others to collaborate on projects.
-If you don't work each day and keep in touch with people you work with on these projects such as follow up or lose contact in general, this can be unfortunate as one needs to build a base a social network.
+If you don't work each day and keep in touch with people you work with on these projects such as follow-up or lose contact in general, this can be unfortunate as one needs to build a base of a social network.
 These are your people, your girl gang, so to speak."

 What's your favorite 'game-changer' tool that you can share with everyone? (ie. hellobonsai, airtable, later, etc)

 Dana recommended Canva, as a tool to create social media campaigns that are visually stunning and professional.

 She additionally noted, "it is affordable and easy to use."

 Where can we find you, if we'd like to learn more about you?